GeekyDeaks/sim-to-motec/README.md

 true even when running in 120Hz mode

 A new i2 log file will be created each time the logic detects a session change, usually via the lap number decreasing.

+There is an option enable logging of replays, but this can result in unwanted log file creation.

 Example: